 Rotterdam: an electric mobility success story.

 Rotterdam is the second largest city in the Netherlands and, with the largest seaport in Europe, an important transshipment point for goods from all over the world.
 Rotterdam is also known for its unique, futuristic architecture and multifaceted cultural scene.
 This avant-garde city attracts millions of tourists every year.
 The Rotterdam-The Hague metropolitan region is densely populated, home to 2.3 million inhabitants.
 The city and its role in European and international trade is constantly growing - and with it the need for environmentally friendly mobility.
-All urban mobility and transport in Rotterdam is to become emission-free in 2050, and the city is pursuing this goal with the ’Approach on Zero Emission Mobility’.
+All urban mobility and transport in Rotterdam is to become emission-free in 2050 latest, and the city is pursuing this goal with the ’Approach on Zero Emission Mobility’.
 The Netherlands is already a pioneer in electric mobility: The country offers the most charging stations in all of Europe, both in absolute numbers and per square kilometer.
 In fact, Rotterdam has more public charging stations than Los Angeles, which is about six times its size.
 With more than 3,500 charging stations, five large charging sites and a substantial car-sharing fleet, Rotterdam already has the right infrastructure to become a "smart city".

 But there is more to be done.
 The City of Rotterdam has been working on making the city even more liveable with the BMW Group since 2018.
 This includes an exciting pilot project with Erasmus University, which was launched last year and has already brought about many changes in a short time.
 All BMW plug-in hybrids automatically switch to electric driving mode in "eDrive zones" in the city centre, driving with zero local emissions.
 This helps the air become cleaner, and drivers are also rewarded financially.
 They collect BMW Charging Points for every kilometre they drive electrically, which they can then redeem for charging credits.
 Following Rotterdam’s example, these eDrive zones have now been introduced in 118 European conurbations, and by November, it will be 138.